 The act of civil disobedience took place after the 2012 March for Justice, an annual march from Pine Ridge to Whiteclay in memory of the victims of Whiteclay, including Loren & Wally Black Elk and Ron Hard Heart.
 Several hundred participated in the march, demanding justice for the countless victim’s of Whiteclay’s alcohol.
 As the march came to a close, seven activists locked themselves together and blocked the single road running through the town of Whiteclay.
 The action cost the liquor businesses an estimated $1000 in liquor sales in the ongoing struggle against alcohol-fueled genocide of the Oglala Lakota.

 “Deep Green Resistance is here today to stand with the Oglala Lakota people against Whiteclay, which is an instrumental piece of the ongoing genocide of the Lakota people and their culture.
-As allies, we are here to put our bodies on the line in solidarity with their struggle,” said T.R.
-McKenzie, a participant in the lockdown and coordinator of Deep Green Resistance Great Plains.
+As allies, we are here to put our bodies on the line in solidarity with their struggle,” said a representative of Deep Green Resistance Great Plans participating in the lockdown.

 The blockade ended after the police signed a written agreement, promising to meet and work with the Lakota women on a joint-investigation into the rampant illegal activity and abuse of the Whiteclay alcohol stores.
 Provided with the opportunity to have a direct impact on the alcohol infrastructure of Whiteclay the blockade was concluded.